 Convenience - A site visit is usually unnecessary because we can work with client-supplied photographs.
 If you have a digital camera, the entire process can be done by email.

-Low Cost - Because it is not a time-consuming process, image manipulation is also not an expensive process.
-Please contact us today for a quote.
+Low Cost - All design services are billed at $75 per hour.
+But because it is not a time-consuming process, image manipulation is also not an expensive process.
+Please contact us today for a precise quote.